gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 The Group Manager replies to the joining node providing the updated security parameters and keying meterial necessary to participate in the group communication.
 This join response follows the format and processing of the Key Distribution success Response message defined in Section 4.2 of {{I-D.palombini-ace-key-groupcomm}}.
 In particular:

+* The 'kty' parameter has value "Group_OSCORE_Security_Context Object", defined in this specification.

 * The 'key' parameter includes what the joining node needs in order to set up the OSCORE Security Context as per Section 2 of {{I-D.ietf-core-oscore-groupcomm}}.
-In particular:

-   * The 'kty' parameter has value "Symmetric".
+This parameter has as value a Group_OSCORE_Security_Context object defined in this specification.
+In particular, it extends the OSCORE_Security_Context Object defined in Section 3.2.1 of {{I-D.ietf-ace-oscore-profile}} with the two parameters 'exp' and 'cs_alg' also defined in this specification:

-   * The 'k' parameter includes the OSCORE Master Secret.
+   * The 'ms' parameter MUST be present and includes the OSCORE Master Secret value.

-   * The 'exp' parameter specifies when the OSCORE Security Context derived from these parameters expires.

-   * The 'alg' parameter, if present, has as value the AEAD algorithm used in the group.

-   * The 'kid' parameter, if present, has as value the identifier of the key in the parameter 'k'.

-   * The 'base IV' parameter, if present, has as value the OSCORE Common IV.

-   * The 'clientID' parameter, if present, has as value the OSCORE Sender ID assigned to the joining node by the Group Manager.
+   * The 'clientId' parameter, if present, has as value the OSCORE Sender ID assigned to the joining node by the Group Manager.
 This parameter is not present if the node joins the group exclusively as pure listener, according to what specified in the Access Token (see {{ssec-auth-resp}}).
 In any other case, this parameter MUST be present.

-   * The 'serverID' parameter MUST be present and has as value the Group Identifier (Gid) associated to the group.
+   * The 'hkdf' parameter, if present, has as value the KDF algorithm used in the group.

-   * The 'kdf' parameter, if present, has as value the KDF algorithm used in the group.
+   * The 'alg' parameter, if present, has as value the AEAD algorithm used in the group.

-   * The 'slt' parameter, if present, has as value the OSCORE Master Salt.
+   * The 'salt' parameter, if present, has as value the OSCORE Master Salt.

+   * The 'contextId' parameter MUST be present and has as value the Group Identifier (Gid) associated to the group.

+   * The 'rpl' parameter, if present, specifies the OSCORE Replay Window Size and Type value.

-   * The 'cs_alg' parameter MUST be present and has as value the countersignature algorithm used in the group.
+   * The 'cs_alg' parameter MUST be present and specifies the algorithm used to countersign messages in the group.
+This parameter takes values from Tables 5 and 6 of {{RFC8152}}.

+   * The 'exp' parameter MUST be present and specifies the expiration time in seconds after which the OSCORE Security Context derived from these parameters is not valid anymore.

 * The 'pub_keys' parameter is present only if the 'get_pub_keys' parameter was present in the join request.
 If present, this parameter includes the public keys of the group members that are relevant to the joining node.
 That is, it includes: i) the public keys of the non-pure listeners currently in the group, in case the joining node is configured (also) as requester; and ii) the public keys of the requesters currently in the group, in case the joining node is configured (also) as listener or pure listener.